Elizabeth Fremantle

 Elizabeth Fremantle (born 1962) is an English novelist.
 Her published works include Queen's Gambit (2013), The Girl in the Glass Tower (2016) and the critically acclaimed thriller The Poison Bed (2018).
-In 2024, a revised edition of Queen's Gambit was published as Firebrand to mark the release of the novel's adaption into a major motion picture, starring Alicia Vikander as Katherine Parr and Jude Law as Henry VIII.
+In 2024, a revised edition of Queen's Gambit was published as Firebrand to mark the release of the novel's adaptation into a major motion picture, starring Alicia Vikander as Katherine Parr and Jude Law as Henry VIII.

 Fremantle's themes of women and power and are linked by her interest in exploring the invisibility of early modern women's lives.
 She was described by The Bookseller in 2013 as ‘a major new voice in historical fiction’ and People Magazine called her ‘a brilliant new player in the court of royal fiction.’
 Fremantle is the 5x great-granddaughter of diarist Elizabeth Wynne Fremantle and Thomas Fremantle, the latter of whom was a close associate of Horatio Nelson.